MS Hamburg cruise ship at harbor under gray skies, storm warnings delaying its Hamburg-to-Genoa voyage.

 How transparent are the reasons for the decision?
 The operator stated that safety takes priority.
 That sounds plausible.
 But: which criteria were applied?
 From what wave height is it considered "not safe enough"?
 Who sets that threshold — the ship, the operator, the coast guard?
 Such threshold values are rarely specified in communications, yet they are decisive for travelers.

 What is often missing from the public debate are the consequences for individual passengers: families with small children, older people with medication schedules, or travelers who rely on connecting flights.
 Information on how to obtain refunds or on insurance coverage often remains vague.
-The question of whether rebooking may have fiscal or visa-related consequences is rarely raised.
+The question of whether rebooking may have fiscal or visa-related consequences is rarely raised; similar operational breakdowns have been seen in the storm chaos in Palma, which caused hundreds of delays and cancellations.

 Another aspect: how well is coordination between the shipping company, the tour operator, port authorities and weather services?
 In Mallorca we know AEMET forecasts and the dramatic differences between a stormy Tramuntana night and a calm bay.
 For a world cruise that crosses the Atlantic you need coordinated, reliable information and realistic contingency plans — not just a short notice on the day of departure.